 Near-Infrared Light:

-850 nm: Similar to 830 nm, this wavelength has been studied for its potential benefits in brain health and cognitive function.
+850 nm: Like 830 nm, it's being studied for brain health and thinking skills.

 Combination of Wavelengths:

-Some studies have used a combination of red and near-infrared wavelengths to maximize the therapeutic benefits.
-If you are looking for a high-end red light therapy panel with multiple wavelengths, check out our TotalSpectrum ULTRA.
+Some studies have used a mix of red and near-infrared wavelengths for better results.
+If you want a top-notch red light therapy panel with various wavelengths, look at our TotalSpectrum ULTRA.

 Red Light Therapy Devices for Better Mental Health